igameproject/Memory-Game/README.md

 ![GameStarts](readme_images/GameStart.png)

 * __Why is this project useful?__<br>
-This project is created to get user familiar with HTML5 canvas,DOM and javascript to create awesome games and have fun together as a community.
+This project is created and has a fantastic interface.
 This is a friendly project and any kind of ideas crazy or creative are accepted.

 * __How do I get started?__<br>
 Check out issues section and see which issue can you fix.
-Follow javascript ES2015 coding standards in all commits.
-If you find a way to improve the game that hasn't been mentioned in the issues.
-Create a new issue.
-And most important of all discuss with your peers on what is the best way to solve a problem
+If you find a way to improve the game that hasn't been mentioned in the issues, create a new issue.

 * __Where can I get more help, if I need it?__<br>
-You can contact the owner at techie.vigneshramesh@gmail.com
+You can contact the owner at ...

 ## How to play